mjkonarski-b/colima-poc/README.md

 # colima-poc
 Docker container causing Colima network problems

 The docker image install python and poetry and tries to install some python dependencies in a loop.
-The problem's symptoms is that after a while network connections breaks with errors like `Failed to establish a new connection: [Errno 101] Network is unreachable'`.
+The symptoms are that after a while network connections breaks with errors like `Failed to establish a new connection: [Errno 101] Network is unreachable'`.
 After this happens, the whole qemu machine can't access network.

+### Steps to reproduce:

 ```
 brew install colima